If you are interested in growing mango trees, then you’ve come to the right place.

 It is absolutely paramount to limit the amount of nitrogen that our mango tree receives.

-That is because young mango trees do not need a lot of nitrogen to grow.
-In fact, mango tree’s leaf nitrogen content is bizarrely low at 1% (whereas most fruit trees are around 10%).
+Fun Fact: Mango tree’s leaf nitrogen content is bizarrely low at 1% (whereas most fruit trees are around 10%).
 As a result, mango trees can actually have a negative response to too much nitrogen.

 Once a young mango tree has become established and developed a canopy that can support regular fruit production, the tree should be immediately cut off from all compost, fish emulsion, fertilizers (anything that can raise the soil nitrogen levels).